jmgurvitch/art-of-data/designing_studies.md

 5. Suppose a researcher were studying the population of all students at Horace Mann.
    1. Give an example of a sample frame that demonstrates coverage bias.

+      Interviewing all students who pass through Tillinghast's basement to learn about the CS department.

    3. What reasons might the researcher have for choosing that sample frame?

+      All CS classes are in the basement.

    5. What could the researcher do to reduce coverage bias?

+      Pull only from CS classes--that way you get only CS kids.

 ## Sampling Methodology
 1. What does it mean for a sample to be "good"?